hachyderm/community/community.hachyderm.io/README.md

 The first time you run the command will take a little bit while it downloads some necessities.
 Once it's running, the dev site is available at [localhost:1313](http://localhost:1313/).

-⚠️ Note that Hugo v0.101.0+extended has worked in development but v0.107.x+extended and higher do not.
-Please use v0.101.0+extended for local development. ⚠️
+Note that previously there was an issue where docsy v0.5.1 did not seem to work with all releases of Hugo extended.
+The site has been updated as of 19 Jan to docsy v0.6.0 and now works with current releases of Hugo.

 You should not use Docker to locally work on the Community Docs, only Hugo.